 Mosquito-borne virus triggers second round of spraying

-Rhode Island says it will launch a second round of aerial mosquito sprays in response to the increased risk of eastern equine encephalitis.
+Rhode Island authorities are conducting a second round of aerial spraying to control the mosquito population amid additional reports of eastern equine encephalitis.

-The state health and environmental management departments made the announcement Thursday to begin spraying two targeted areas on Sept.
-23.
+The state Department of Health says spraying was originally scheduled for Monday but is now set to occur later this week.

-The decision comes after state officials confirmed on Tuesday at least three human cases of the mosquito-borne virus has been confirmed this season, including a 6-year-old girl.
+WPRI-TV reports two "critical risk" areas that span 12 communities have been slated for spraying, one surrounding West Warwick and another in the southwest part of the state.

 Comments